christpa/christpa/README.md

 # Hi there 👋

-My name is Christian Page, a researcher in computational epidemiology at the Norwegian Institute of Public Health.
+My name is Christian Page, researcher in computational epidemiology at the Norwegian Institute of Public Health.
 I have a background in genetic epidemiology, with a PhD from University of Oslo, Norway in 2016.
 I have worked at as a researcher in both genetic and epigenetic epidemiology, as well as in statistics and modelling.
 My CV can be found here: https://christpa.github.io/cv.html.

 ## Research Interests